alvinylt/gopher/README.md

 It is also designed to handle long responses from the server.

 A server's response should end with a line containing `.\r\n`.
-This client program is aware of the end of file.
+This client program is aware of the end of the file.
 However, if the server does not follow the standard protocol to the full extent, and terminates transmission with `.\r\n`, the program still handles the response gracefully.